nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README_U1_to_U3.rst

               monkey_patch_modules:
                  value: nova.virt.libvirt.vif:openstack_6wind_extensions.queens.nova.virt.libvirt.vif.decorator

     c.
-For AVRS deployment, Virtual Accelerator requires hugepages to be configured and the value can be varied.
-We also need to enable VT-d.
+Virtual Accelerator requires hugepages to be configured and the value can be varied.
+We also need to enable VT-d.:

     ::

         KernelArgs: "hugepages=12831 iommu=pt intel_iommu=on isolcpus=1-7"

     ..
-Note:: Above kernel arguments are consumed by the another env file which include in deployment command `/usr/share/openstack-tripleo-heat-templates/environments/host-config-and-reboot.yaml`
+Note:: Above kernel arguments are consumed by the `/usr/share/openstack-tripleo-heat-templates/extraconfig/pre_network/host_config_and_reboot.yaml` file.

 4. **(Optional)** To enable SR-IOV, perform the following instructions: